sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

   # Face-to-Face Technical Round
    - This round is really unpredictable and depends on company to company and moreover on a particular interview panel.
    - Majority of questions are asked from the language of your choice, DBMS, SQL Queries and the projects that you have done.
    - Computer Organistaion & Networking questions can also be asked but are rare.
-You cannot skip these.
+You cannot skip the same in your preparation.

       I can provide resources for Java.
 You may opt any language for this round.

-      - You should know OOPs principles.
+      - You should know the OOPs principles.
       - Study concepts of Java from : [JavaTpoint](https://www.javatpoint.com/java-tutorial)
       - 300 Java Interview Questions : [JavaTpoint : 300 questions](https://www.javatpoint.com/corejava-interview-questions)
       - MCQ's on Java : [GeeksforGeeks](https://www.geeksforgeeks.org/java-multiple-choice-questions/)